M19 Multiple Gun Motor Carriage: Development

-The M19 evolved from the 40 mm Gun Motor Carriage T65 project, which was based on an Armored Force requirement for a light anti-aircraft vehicle based on the M5 light tank chassis.
+The M19 evolved from the 40 mm gun motor carriage T65 project, which was based on an armored force requirement for a light anti-aircraft vehicle based on the M5 light tank chassis.
 Although trials were successful and a production of 1,000 T65s had been requested, the project was stopped by the Ordnance Department since the M5A1 light tank chassis was being phased out of production.

 Since the T65 project was fading away, the Armored Force still needed a light anti-aircraft vehicle, so they made a new project (called T65E1) based on the new T24 chassis (a prototype of the M24 Chaffee).
 The T65E1 had the same overall layout as the T65 GMC – gun turret at rear with the engines in the middle of the chassis – with a few minor tweaks (including an angular gun shield instead of a straight one).

 M19 and M19A1

-The T65E1 was accepted into service as the M19 Gun Motor Carriage in May 1944 with an order for 904 production models, which was sent to Cadillac.
+The T65E1 was accepted into service as the M19 gun motor carriage in May 1944 with an order for 904 production models, which was sent to Cadillac.
 Some 300 were built by Massey Ferguson (then Massey-Harris) in Canada.
 Production did not start until August of that year, and only 285 were produced by the end of the war.
 The M19A1 had an auxiliary engine and generator to operate the 40 mm guns when the main engine was shut down, and fixtures for carrying two spare gun barrels.

 Service history

 The full order was not completed as the requirements for anti-aircraft weapons had changed and chassis were diverted to produce more of the Chaffee light tank.

 The M19 MGMC arrived too late to serve in Europe in World War II with the U.S. Army.
 It was never delivered to other countries for Lend-Lease or through Military Assistance Program (though a few examples were transferred to the Netherlands in 1951 and the newly established JGSDF in 1954).
 It served in the Korean War, mostly as an assault gun.
-It was used in the defense against the North Korean forces on the Eastern side of the Chosin Reservoir by US Army units of the 31st and 32nd Infantry as well as in the Pusan Perimeter fighting and later fighting in Korea.
+It was used in the defense against the Chinese and North Korean forces on the Eastern side of the Chosin Reservoir by US Army units of the 31st and 32nd Infantry as well as in the Pusan Perimeter fighting and later fighting in Korea.
 The 40 mm guns were especially effective against Chinese mass infantry charges in North Korea.